 The Ark Cat Sanctuary is a 24/7/365 no-kill operation dedicated to the rescue, care, and placement of cats and kittens that are in "at-risk" situations either at a municipal shelter, home environment, or on the streets.

 Situated on 10 acres in the midst of the Kaibab National Forest 35 miles northwest of Flagstaff, AZ, the cats live in two buildings, a horse barn that has been modified for the cats, with five separate rooms, and a house with a large sun room.
-Each facility has access to “cat fenced” landscaped outdoor habitats with lots of opportunities for the cats to do cat stuff, climbing trees and hiding out in bushes while being safe from the predators that are native to our area.
+Each facility has access to “cat fenced” landscaped outdoor habitats with lots of opportunities for the cats to do cat stuff, like climbing trees and hiding out in bushes while being safe from the predators that are native to our area.
 The outdoor enclosures range in size 800 to 1000 sq ft.

 The cats are grouped in the different rooms by age, temperament and by how fast they eat!
 We have one room devoted to what we call “the speed eaters” and another room for a group of feral cats with a tame cat who teaches the feral cats that people are okay and that they are safe here.